 A breathing exercise is to breathe out as hard as you can until it’s really uncomfortable and until you notice how awake you are.
 I haven’t seen studies on this, but I suspect it will help with your vagus nerve.

-The gut nervous system connects to the brain through the vagus.
+The gut nervous system connects to the brain through the vagus nerve.
 There is increasing evidence pointing to an effect of the gut microbiota on the brain.

 Mild exercise stimulates gut flow.
-This is mediated by the vagus nerve, which means that exercise stimulates the vagus nerve (R).
+This is mediated by the vagus nerve, which means that exercise also stimulates it (R).

 Massaging certain areas like your carotid sinus (located on your neck) can stimulate the vagus nerve.
 This helps reduce seizures (R).

-Foot massages can also increase vagal activity, heart rate variability and lower your heart rate and blood pressure (R).
+Foot massages can also increase vagal activity and heart rate variability, while lower your heart rate and blood pressure (R).
 All of these decrease heart disease risk.